-This is a project-based subject for postgraduate studies.
+This subject is a continuation of subject INFO7016 Postgraduate Project A and is a problem based project subject.
 The learning approach of this subject includes workshops, learning sessions for the research project, regular consultation with academic supervisors, and other activities (e.g., program design, surveys, procurement of instrument, seminars) necessary to complete the research project.